 So, let’s talk about the meat part of this sauce.
 Because it is good and meaty.

-Enter this spaghetti meat sauce from scratch I made the other day.
-Oh my goodness…this is a double meat spaghetti recipe right here.
+Enter this healthy spaghetti with meat sauce from scratch I made the other day.
+Oh my goodness...this is a double meat spaghetti recipe right here.
 This is a good one, folks.
-This is the kind of recipe Dustin and I realize I’ve nailed the moment we take our first bite.
+This is the kind of recipe Dustin and I realize I've nailed the moment we take our first bite.

 The combination of the Italian sausage and lean ground beef really work well together.
 Add that all together with some tasty tomato sauce and freshly picked herbs from our garden and you have a meal that we’ll enjoy every week.